cristianmitu/Readme-generator/README.md

 # Project title

-Professional README file generator
+Professional README generator

 ## Description

-It's an application that runs in NODE.js, and creates a readme file based on user input
+It's an application that runs in NODE.js , and creates a readme file based on user input

 ## Table of Contents